harnettd/transform-analyze-with-sql/cleaning_data.md

 and transactions not similar to '[0-9]*';

 ```

 which returned a count of 0.
 As such, each of these columns was cast as `integer`.
+(Note that this sort of query is performed repeatedly in what follows.
+In such cases, I don't include the SQL code again.)

 - All entries of the columns totaltransactionrevenue, productprice, productrevenue, and transactionrevenue are also either `null` or strings of digits.
-However, I assume that these columns contain monetary values.
+However, I assumed that these columns contain monetary values.
 As such, I casted them as `numeric` rather than `integer`.

 - Every entry in the date column is an eight-digit string as can be verifed with the query